tiemma/HotelsNG_Figma/README.md

 # HotelsNG_Figma

-Design of figma design for Hotels NG Internship
+Implementation of figma design for Hotels NG Internship

 ---
 To run the app,